shadowitcalculator.com

 Output

-DNS shadow app list, SSO gap list, combined technical discovery spreadsheet
+DNS shadow app list, SSO gap list, combined technical discovery sheet

 Financial discovery (expense audit)

-Pull 12 months of corporate card transactions and expense reports.
-Filter for software-related merchant category codes (SIC 7372 for software, 7371 for computer programming services) and any recurring monthly or annual charges.
-Cross-reference against your approved vendor list.
+Pull 12 months of corporate card transactions.
+Filter for software MCC codes and recurring charges.
 Every unauthorized recurring SaaS charge is a confirmed shadow app with a known cost.

 Tasks

-• Also filter for keywords: subscription, monthly plan, annual plan, SaaS, license, upgrade
+• 03Filter keywords: subscription, monthly plan, annual plan, SaaS, license

-• Flag all unauthorized recurring charges and sum them by vendor and by department
+• 05Sum unauthorized recurring charges by vendor and by department

 Output

-Financial shadow app list with annual spend per vendor and per department
+Financial shadow app list with annual spend per vendor and department

 Employee amnesty survey

-Send a structured self-report survey to all employees with amnesty framing.
-This is the highest-coverage method for discovering tools used on personal devices and personal accounts, particularly AI tools and browser extensions.
-Frame it clearly: the goal is to understand what tools employees need, not to enforce policy or remove tools without providing alternatives.
+The highest-coverage method for tools on personal devices and personal accounts, especially AI.
+Frame clearly: the goal is to understand what staff need, not to enforce policy without alternatives.

 Tasks